-The preparation of our condensed consolidated financial statements in conformity with GAAP requires management to make judgments, estimates and assumptions that impact the amounts reported in our consolidated financial statements and accompanying notes that are not readily apparent from other sources.
+The preparation of our unaudited condensed consolidated financial statements in conformity with GAAP requires management to make judgments, estimates and assumptions that impact the amounts reported in our consolidated financial statements and accompanying notes that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered relevant.
 Actual results may differ from these estimates.

-Our critical accounting policies are described in our Annual Report on Form 10-K filed with the SEC on September 15, 2021, and the notes to the unaudited condensed consolidated financial statements included in "Part I, Item 1 - Financial Statements" of this Quarterly Report on Form 10-Q.
+Our critical accounting policies are described in the 2021 Form 10-K, and the notes to the unaudited condensed consolidated financial statements included in "Part I, Item 1 - Financial Statements" of this Quarterly Report on Form 10-Q and incorporated herein by reference.

-During the three months ended September 30, 2021, there were no material changes to our critical accounting policies from those in our June 30, 2021 Annual Report on Form 10-K filed with the SEC on September 15, 2021.
+During the three and six months ended December 31, 2021, there were no material changes to our critical accounting policies from those in the 2021 Form 10-K.